Sirjamesarua/amabills/README.md

 - Update product by the owner.
 - Delete product by tge owner
 - Users can view their product in descending order
+- List all Users with their Products in descending order
 - Pagination link with json data